Bri Teresi Rocks An Unbuttoned Top & Short Skirt At The Country Club: ‘Wanna Play?’

 The model teamed the look with a white skirt with pleated fabric that gave it a sporty vibe.
 It had a thick waistband that was worn high on her hips, highlighting her tiny waist.
 The bottom hemline hit high on her leg, exposing her beautifully bronzed thighs.
 Bri kept her accessories simple, rocking a dainty silver necklace with a cross charm that nearly touched the top of her cleavage.

-In her caption, she asked fans if they wanted to play, making sure to tag her photographer snapping the sultry shot.
-She also added a series of haghtags to complete the post.
+In her caption, she asked fans if they wanted to play and credited her photographer for snapping the sultry shot.
+She also added a series of hashtags to complete the post.

 As of this update, the image has only been live on Bri’s page for under 24 hours, but it’s managed to earn more than 6,900 likes and 200-plus comments.
 Most Instagrammers were quick to compliment Bri’s killer curves while a few more asked questions about her golf game.

 “You look so stunning.
 I would love to play a round of golf with you so i could admire your beauty,” one follower wrote, adding a trail of red hearts.